--1.
-The design of the support structure (tower and foundation) shall comply with the following ministerial ordinances and guidelines.

-- (1) Ministerial Ordinance Prescribing Technical Standards for Wind Power Generation Facilities^[J-03] - (2) Annotations to the Ministerial Ordinance Prescribing Technical Standards for Wind Power Generation Facilities and its Interpretation^[R-02] - (3) Guidelines for Design of Wind Turbine Support Structures and Foundation^[J-05]

--2.
-Of the support structures, with regards to the tower design, if there is an item which deviates from the content approved in the type certification, the result of design examination equivalent to that at the time of obtaining the type certification shall be shown for the deviating item.
+- -1.
+The structural integrity of the support structure for the site conditions is confirmed by using integrated load analysis to indicate that there is sufficient strength against the site-specific loads.
+In addition, for the tower of the support structures, the prerequisites are that the design has obtained type certification, and that the tower has been manufactured at a manufacturing site specified in the certification documents pertaining to the type certification. - -2.
+The design of the support structure (tower and foundation) shall comply with the following ministerial ordinances and guidelines, etc. - (1) Ministerial Ordinance Prescribing Technical Standards for Wind Power Generation Facilities^[J-03] - (2) Interpretation of Technical Standards for Wind Power Generation Facilities[J-04] - (3) Annotations to the Ministerial Ordinance Prescribing Technical Standards for Wind Power Generation Facilities and its Interpretation^[R-02] - (4) Guidelines for Design of Wind Turbine Support Structures and Foundation^[J-05] - -3.
+Of the support structures, with regards to the tower design, if there is an item which deviates from the content approved in the type certification, the result of design examination equivalent to that at the time of obtaining the type certification shall be shown for the deviating item. - -4.

--3.
 Of the support structures, if the tower was not included in the type certification, it is necessary at the time of the wind farm certification to separately carry out the evaluation items normally conducted at the time of type certification, such as a detailed evaluation of the connection between the tower and the wind turbine (RNA).
-Therefore, the handling of such items shall not be based on the provisions of these guidelines and instead shall be as separately deemed appropriate by ClassNK.
+Therefore, the handling of such items shall not be based on the provisions of these guidelines and instead shall be as separately deemed appropriate by ClassNK. - -5.
+It should be noted that if -3. and -4. above apply, then it is necessary to conduct a separate manufacturing evaluation for the tower in light of the prerequisites of -1. above.